Cover

 Adjustable Base Compatibility ( what’s this )

-We tested the DreamCloud Premier mattress on top of our adjustable base.
+We tested a prior version of the DreamCloud Premier mattress on top of our adjustable base.
 This is a very tall mattress, and we were curious to see how it would bend and conform to the base.
 Note that the company says that using an adjustable base is perfectly fine.
 In fact the company sells its own adjustable base.

 In our tests, the mattress conformed well to the base when in its most elevated position.
 Especially when our tester was not sitting in it, the midsection of the mattress stayed bent and didn't try to pop up too much.
 However, we did note that the thick quilt bunched up a lot, and was not particularly comfortable when in a fully articulated (upright) position.